softwarewarriors/taskjeeves/README.md

 Second, go to [https://github.com/softwarewarriors/taskjeeves](https://github.com/softwarewarriors/taskjeeves), and click the "Clone or download" button to download your new GitHub repo to your local file system.
 Using [GitHub Desktop](https://desktop.github.com/) is a great choice if you use MacOS or Windows.

-Fourth, cd into the app/ directory of your local copy of the repo, and install third party libraries with:
+Third, cd into the app/ directory of your local copy of the repo, and install third party libraries with:

 ```
 $ meteor npm install